OguzhanAydin6/sentie-privacy/privacy/index.md

 ## User-Generated Text (Not Stored)
 -Some features allow you to enter personal text (for example, reflective prompts).
 This text is used only to generate on-screen guidance during your session.
 It is **not saved**, **not retained**, and **not transmitted to our servers**.

 ---

+## Account & Social Features Data
+To enable account creation, friend connections, and light message interactions, Sentie may process limited account-related data.
+This may include a display name, date of birth, selected core energies, the assigned Sentie ID, friend connections, and interaction records related to light messages.

+This data is used solely to operate social features, deliver messages, enforce usage limits, and manage reward systems. **Photos, facial data, and user-generated free text are not stored on our servers as part of these features.**

+You may request deletion of your account and associated social data at any time through the in-app “Delete Account” option.
+Once the deletion process is completed, the relevant data is permanently removed from our systems.

+---